cmu-sei/cloud-migration-for-managers/instructions/DATABASE.md

     ssh-keyscan 192.168.1.6 >> ~/.ssh/known_hosts
     ./pi_deploy.bash
     ```
-1. Wait for application to load, at that point it will be getting data from the
-   cloud
+1. Press <Ctrl>+C at any time to disconnect the ssh session